 With spring nearing full bloom, you’ll soon have a beautiful variety of edible flowers for sugaring!

-Carefully go over the list of what you can/cannot use before you start the process.
+Carefully go over the list of what you can and cannot use before you start the process.
 Don’t be like silly little me… do your research, readers!

 What will you choose?
 And how will you decorate with them?
+We love unique ways to decorate!
+From royal icing to custom stencils, we have so many fun options to choose.
 I’d love to get all of your fun ideas – be sure to leave me a comment below.

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.